annabellaals/Wheelshub/readme.md

     We have chosen an open-source relational database called **PostgreSQL** for data storage.
 PostgreSQL is known to provide a high level of performance and supports complex queries.
 This will be a good fit for this application since the data involved in tracking car listings, bids, and user interactions will continue to grow.

-    And we are running/ hosting our database on **Neon**, that is a cloud-native, scalable solution of PostgreSQL.
+    And I am running/ hosting our database on **Neon**, that is a cloud-native, scalable solution of PostgreSQL.
 This enables us to significantly reduce the overhead of managing our infrastructure while ensuring our database scales with the growth of our platform.

 4. Payment Processing